HeatherHazell/fspt5-milestone-two/README.md

 ### 1. Create and extend classes

-- Grade:
+- Grade: 3
-- Explanation:
+- Explanation: I get classes (I thought) and would have said 4 but I keep having an error with my test and it's probably something so simply!

 ### 2. Create tests for classes

-- Grade:
+- Grade:3
-- Explanation:
+- Explanation: As I mentioned above, ERRORS!
+WHY!?

 ### 3. Use HOFs from the Array prototype

-- Grade:
+- Grade: 3
-- Explanation:
+- Explanation: When I tested these in console log, it worked well.
+Does it work with the \_hofs.js?
+I'll never know because of the class error.

 ### 4. Create the reverse linked list method

-- Grade:
+- Grade: 3
-- Explanation:
+- Explanation: I did this, with help from google.
+And I got it.
+But I truly dislike linked lists haha.
+I will practice more.